Chocolate Truffles with Whisky and Seaweed Powder

 Time 2 hours 30 mins prep

-These simple yet decadent truffles are always a huge hit in the Mara office - we've done extensive testing to make sure the recipe is just right.
+These simple yet decadent truffles made with seaweed powder are always a huge hit in the Mara office - we've done extensive testing to make sure the recipe is just right.

 So we can reassure the seaweed/chocolate sceptics, that not only are they delicious but the flavour mellows over time.
 Make them a few days in advance if it's your first time tasting this heady combo.